+91 92 58 700 600 info@neodermatologist.com

 What is Ringworm?

 Ringworm is actually a fungal infection.
-It is not any kind of worm and it develops because of excessive humidity, moisture in your inner part, though it can also develop at other body parts because of cross-infection.
-As the condition progresses, the fungal infection gradually evolves in skin and spreads within the skin.
+It is not any kind of worm, and it develops because of excessive humidity, moisture in your inner part, though it can also develop in other body parts because of cross-infection.
+As the condition progresses, the fungal infection gradually evolves in the skin and spreads within the skin.

 Importance of Timely Ringworm Treatment